internship and volunteer opportunities

 - September-June, culminating with Boston’s Run to Remember (5 mile or half marathon race)

-- Join a supportive community of caring individuals who bring out the best in young people and adults!
+- Join a supportive community of caring individuals who bring out the best in young people and adults — no running experience required!

 In order to help our students in TEEP succeed, academically and personally, we do our best to provide them with mentors who can help them excel and face the challenges the adolescence presents.
 Our tutors offer support to both middle school and high schoolers, primarily in Math, English, and Science and are requested on an as-needed basis.

-Come on out and join the Sole Train 5K at Jamaica Pond on Saturday, October 24th 2020 to volunteer or run/walk with us!
-Free food, music and fun!
+Come on out and join the Sole Train 5K at Franklin Park, Shattuck Picnic Grove on Saturday, October 28th 2023 to volunteer or run/walk with us!
+Free food, music, and fun!”

 The McCormack Middle School library is always looking for eager participants to help spread love of learning throughout the school.
 With both isolated and long-term opportunities available, being a library volunteer is a great way to be a positive influence for our students at McCormack.
 Volunteers help host teacher appreciation events, library clean-up days, and science fair nights, among other things throughout the year.
 Our volunteers who can give time consistently each week act as Literacy Buddies to middle school students, reading with them once each week.
 Contact: Sophia Brion-Meisels.